MayDaniel/clj-microblog/README.md

-# Clj-Microblog
+# clj-microblog

-Clj-Microblog was an attempt at writing a microblogging site.
+clj-microblog was an attempt at writing a microblogging site.

-## Usage

-- If you're using Windows, the text will display better with ClearType text off.

-- I've been displaying Clj-Microblog with Google Chrome, on Ubuntu, with a resolution of 1680x1050.
-I don't know how the site will look on much other.

 ## Installation/Use